- self-managed super

 We knew that we could help David, and make sure his interests were put first.
-Because of the family conflict it was decided that an independent trustee would be best placed to protect David’s interests. ipac introduced him to Australian Executor Trustees Ltd (AET) who were appointed as his financial manager.
+Because of the family conflict it was decided that an independent trustee would be best placed to protect David’s interests and one was appointed as his financial manager.

 Within two months of receipt of the damages David was able to move into his own home which was perfect for his needs.
 We introduced him to a case manager who he sees weekly and calls whenever he needs.

 ipac also helped David to find his current care agency – which has worked with him for over a year now.
-David calls Geoff from AET and Jane from ipac most days to chat and troubleshoot problems.
+David knows he can call his Trustee, or us at ipac whenever he needs help troubleshooting problems.
 His family and friends frequently make him feel guilty for having money and so we talk through ways of handling this.

-Because David has problems budgeting his money, the solution was to pay him spending money in installments three times a week and other bills are paid by AET.
+Because David has problems budgeting his money, the solution was to pay him spending money in instalments three times a week and other bills are paid by his financial manager.
 He is learning to save a bit each week.